prioritizr/prioritizr/docs/reference/eval_target_coverage_summary.md

   total amount of a feature held within a solution must be equal to a threshold amount (i.e., a sense value of `"="`) or smaller than or equal to a threshold amount (i.e., a sense value of `"<="`).
-This column is only included if the argument to `include_sense` is `TRUE`.
+This column is only included if `include_sense = TRUE`.

+- met:

+  `logical` indicating if each target is met by the solution.
+This column is calculated by checking if the total shortfall associated with each target (i.e., `"absolute_shortfall`" column) is equal to zero.

 - total_amount:

   `numeric` total amount of the feature available across the entire conservation planning problem for meeting each target (not just planning units selected within the solution).
-For problems involving a single zone, this column is calculated as the sum of all of the values for a given feature (similar to values in the `total_amount` column produced by the [`eval_feature_representation_summary()`](https://prioritizr.net/reference/eval_feature_representation_summary.md) function).
-For problems involving multiple zones, this column is calculated as the sum of the values for the feature associated with target (per the `"feature"` column), across the zones associated with the target (per the `"zone"` column).
+If `x` has a single zone, then this column is calculated as the sum of all of the values for a given feature (similar to values in the `total_amount` column produced by the [`eval_feature_representation_summary()`](https://prioritizr.net/reference/eval_feature_representation_summary.md) function).
+Otherwise, if `x` has multiple zones, then this column is calculated as the sum of the values for the feature associated with target (per the `"feature"` column), across the zones associated with the target (per the `"zone"` column).